Capital improvements vs repairs and maintenance: What’s the difference?

-difference between capital improvements and maintenanceIf you’re on the board of a community association, then you know maintaining your buildings’ assets is not a one-size-fits-all proposition.
+Capital improvements vs repairs and maintenance If you’re on the board of directors for your community or building, then you know maintaining your assets is not a one-size-fits-all proposition.
 The common areas require a broad range of routine maintenance and repairs to keep them looking good and operating smoothly.
 Maintenance activities can include simple lightbulb replacements, housekeeping and paint touch-ups in hallways and garages, landscaping, irrigation repairs, pool cleaning, elevator maintenance, and other related tasks that are performed on an ongoing basis.

-With such a wide range of maintenance activities and expenses to consider, one thing’s for sure –these cash outlays can’t come out of the same part of your association’s operating budget.
+With such a wide range of maintenance activities and expenses to consider, one thing’s for sure –these cash outlays can’t come out of the same part of your operating budget.
 That’s why budgets include allocations for both “maintenance” costs and “capital expenditures/improvements.”
 What’s the difference?
 In this article, we’ll examine some important facts and considerations.

-Normally, preventive maintenance is classified as repairs that keep your building’s assets in their original condition; these typically fall under Repairs and Maintenance (R&M) in your operating budget.
+Normally, preventive maintenance is classified as repairs that keep your community’s assets in their original condition; these typically fall under Repairs and Maintenance (R&M) in your operating budget.
 Examples include restoring the asset’s physical condition and operation to a specified standard, preventing further deterioration, replacing, or substituting a component at the end of its “useful life,” or implementing an immediate but temporary repair.

 On the other hand, capital expenditure and improvements are investments you make to increase the value of your asset.
-Associations undertake capital improvements when they wish to increase an asset’s useful function or service capacity, perform a required extension of “useful life,” enhance the quality of services, reduce future operating costs, or upgrade essential parts of the asset.
+Communities undertake capital improvements when they wish to increase an asset’s useful function or service capacity, perform a required extension of “useful life,” enhance the quality of services, reduce future operating costs, or upgrade essential parts of the asset.
 These improvements are often designed to last more than a year and usually cost over $10,000.

 Examples can include: